Equity

 As mega forces power changes across the world, the world needs more infrastructure.
 Infrastructure impacts us all on a daily basis - from the roads we drive on to the energy we consume.
 As global listed infrastructure AUM grows, the asset class could play a role in portfolios for more types of investors, even those planning for retirement.
 Infrastructure’s long-term opportunity, diversification benefits, and strong inflation hedging characteristics, are all reasons why BlackRock expanded its LifePath Target Date Retirement funds in 2024 to include an allocation to publicly-listed infrastructure equity indices as part of their inflation hedging allocation.

-Investors interested in taking an active approach to gaining exposure to listed infrastructure companies across the world, may consider the iShares Infrastructure Active ETF (BILT).
-Those who are interested in U.S. infrastructure exposure, including access to both infrastructure owners & operators and infrastructure enablers, may consider the iShares U.S. Infrastructure ETF (IFRA), or an ETF that can provide exposure to global companies focused on transportation, communications, water and electricity services, such as the iShares Global Infrastructure ETF (IGF).
+Investors interested in infrastructure exposure may consider a U.S. infrastructure ETF, which can provide access to both infrastructure owners & operators and infrastructure enablers, such as the iShares U.S. Infrastructure ETF (IFRA), or an ETF that can provide exposure to global companies focused on transportation, communications, water and electricity services, such as the iShares Global Infrastructure ETF (IGF).

 Jay Jacobs